TheBlueHawk/FRL23-project/DVRL_new/README.md

 1. Open a terminal under the same directory as this file.

-2. Create a virtual environment named FoRL (or something you like).
+2. Create a virtual environment named dvrl (or something you like).

     `virtualenv dvrl`